AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 This setting only works if the **Message payload** setting is disabled.
 For more information on this, refer to this [page](../../administration/using/configuring-sms-channel.md).
 If the message requires more SMS than this value, an error will be triggered.

 The SMS protocol limits SMS to 255 parts, but some mobile phones have trouble putting together long messages with more than 10 parts or so, the limit depends on the exact model.
 We advise you not to go over 5 parts per message.

+Due to how personalized messages work in Adobe Campaign, messages can vary in size.
+Having a great amount of long messages could increase sending costs.

 #### Transmission mode {#transmission-mode}